digitalcreations/CustomerIOSharp/README.md

 ## Usage

-You will need to implement the `ICustomerFactory` interface yourself.
+We recommend you implement the `ICustomerFactory` interface yourself.
 Here is a suggested implementation used in one of my projects:

 ```cs
     public class CustomerFactory : ICustomerFactory